 The utility-hook parameter allows the modeler to override or bypass the default utility calculation.
-It can be set to a function or command name string which must take one parameter.
-If the :utility-hook parameter is not nil (which is the default value) then each time a production's utility is to be calculated, first this hook function is called with the name of the production as the parameter.
-If that function returns a number then that number is used as the production's utility instead of using the normal mechanisms.
-Only one utility-hook function may be specified at a time and if the parameter is changed from one function to another a warning will be output.
+It can be set to a command identifier for a command which must take one parameter.
+If the :utility-hook parameter is not nil (which is the default value) then each time a production's utility is to be calculated, first this hook command is called with the name of the production as the parameter.
+If that command returns a number then that number is used as the production's utility instead of using the normal mechanisms.
+Only one utility-hook command may be specified at a time and if the parameter is changed from one command to another a warning will be output.